Menu

 Debra researches the role of experience design in improving the lives of children and adults with autism.
 Her most recent work identifies the presence of autism in university student populations and identifies best practices for curriculum design and course content delivery with regard to improving experiences in higher education for these students.

-1. Tom Sharp
+1. Tom Sharp says:

 We ran a 3 day induction programme at Kent this September; we are currently collecting information from students about that experience.

-• Marc Fabri
+1. Marc Fabri says:

 Hi Tom,